d0tTino/GeneCoder/docs/deployment.md

 Set `GENECODER_API_TOKEN` to your desired bearer token.
 When the server is running it serves the dashboard from `web/helix-ui/dist` at the root URL.

+See [mpi.md](mpi.md) for instructions on running channel simulations across multiple nodes using MPI.